These mouthwatering bone-in tomahawk pork chops are marinated in a sweet and savory sauce and then grilled to tender, juicy perfection.

 What to Serve with Grilled Pork Chops

-I love these marinated pork chops with a starchy side like roasted potatoes or my Instant Pot garlic mashed potatoes.
+I love these grilled tomahawk pork chops with a starchy side like roasted potatoes or my Instant Pot garlic mashed potatoes.
 A green vegetable like my quick and easy sauteed green beans is also a must.
 A simple side salad is another great option.

 Pork Chop Tips and FAQs